 Can you actually make money selling digital art?

 Yes!
-It’s a matter fact, I’ve started selling digital art since 2006 and it’s been one of my main sources of income ever since.
+As a matter fact, I’ve been digital art online since 2006 and it’s been one of my main sources of income ever since.